kukaiN/kukaiN.github.io/jquerytest.md

 ### help
 - [**Help**](./table_of_content.md)

-looking at how mind map was made by some guy
+looking at how mind map was made by some guy:

 ```mind:color,height=300,title=The mind map of PersonalWiki
 # PersonalWiki